Finding roots of complex analytic functions via generalized colleague matrices: Description of rootfinding algorithms

 \subsection{Adaptive rootfinding (Algorithm~\ref{alg:adap_root})}

 In this section we describe an adaptive version of the rootfinding algorithm in Section \ref{sec:nonadap}.
 The adaptive version has identical inputs as the non-adaptive one, besides one additional input $n_{\rm exp}$ as the chosen expansion order.
 (Obviously, the input $n_{\rm exp}$ should be no smaller than the order of the precomputed basis $n$.)
+The choices of $n_{\rm exp}=20-30$ are tested to be robust for double precision rootfinding while $n_{\rm exp}=40-60$ is generally good for extended precision calculations.
 The algorithm has two stages.
 First, it divides the domain $D$ into smaller squares, on which the polynomial expansion of order $n_{\rm exp}$ converge to the pre-specified accuracy $\epsilon_{\rm exp}$.
 In the second stage, rootfinding is performed on these squares by procedures very similar to those in Algorithm~\ref{alg:nadap_root}, followed by removing duplicated roots near boundaries of neighboring squares.